You’re embarking on a future in Canada. So it makes sense that you want the best immigration support team to help complete your application.

 The only scenario where you need a Toronto immigration lawyer is when you need legal advice or representation at the federal court level.
 But for every other situation, especially for managing immigration applications, you should work with an immigration consultant.

 Consultants can also support ‘complex’ cases.
-So just because a case is complex, that doesn’t mean you need a lawyer.
+So just because a case is complex, that doesn’t mean you need an immigration lawyer.
 You only need a lawyer for a specific situation — if you need representation in federal court.

 Even if you’re criminally inadmissible to Canada or need refugee protection, unless your case involves the federal court, you can work with an immigration consultant.